 Borderless Exploration Inside the Kgalagadi Transfrontier Park

-The Kgalagadi Transfrontier National Park combines Botswana’s Gemsbok National Park and South Africa’s Kalahari Gemsbok National Park, straddling the two borders.
+The Kgalagadi Transfrontier Park combines Botswana’s Gemsbok National Park and South Africa’s Kalahari Gemsbok National Park, straddling the two borders.
 Regardless of where you enter the park, being able to cross country borders within the boundaries makes this a great destination for country counting travelers!

 Run by SAN Parks, the park is known for its mixed terrain where red sand dunes, sparse vegetation, sporadic trees and empty river beds combine to home to large mammals and hundreds of species of birds under the intense heat of the sun and the extreme chill of darkness.